-back(); (\Rightarrow p.248) to try alternative successors264 (\Rightarrow different unifiers (\Rightarrow p.196)). undo(); $(\rightarrow p.248)$ to go to previous proof state.
-262The initial proof state is $\phi \Longrightarrow \phi$.
-Isabelle (\Rightarrow p.248) will display this as Level 1 : (1 subgoal) $$\phi$$ 1. φ It might contradict your intuition and experience with Isabelle to think that the initial proof state is $\phi \implies \phi$.
+back(); (\rightarrow p.253) to try alternative successors262 (\Rightarrow different unifiers (\rightarrow p.200)). undo(); (→ p.253) to go to previous proof state.

+260The initial proof state is $\phi \Longrightarrow \phi$.
+Isabelle (\Longrightarrow p.253) will display this as Level 1 : (1 subgoal) $$\phi$$ 1. φ It might contradict your intuition and experience with Isabelle to think that the initial proof state is $\phi \implies \phi$.
 Shouldn't it be just φ ?
 However, this seeming contradiction can be resolved.
 The way Isabelle displays the proof state focuses on what has to be proven, the subgoals.
 The proof state should be read as: if I have proven φ (the φ occurring after the 1.), I am done.
 Technically, the proof state is an Isabelle theorem (thm), i.e. something which Isabelle regards as true.
 Now of course, she cannot initially regard φ as true, as φ is what is to be proven.
 But she can regard $\phi \Longrightarrow \phi$ as true.
-The aim of a proof search is to transform $\phi \Longrightarrow \phi$ (φ can be shown if I assume φ) into φ (φ can be shown if I assume nothing).
-263For more details on Isabelle technicalities, you should consult the reference manual [P242004].
-264Note that when there are no more successors (you cannot go down) anymore, back(); will go to the previous proof state, i.e., go to the left one level (just like undo();), and then try alternative successors.
-Problems The search space of proof search can be thought of as such a tree, but it cannot be implemented like this straightaway: - Branching of the tree infinite in general (HO-unification (→ p.196)). - Explicit tree representation265 expensive in time and space.
-As an aside266, it is also possible to understand proof search more abstractly.
+The aim of a proof search is to transform $\phi \Longrightarrow \phi$ (φ can be shown if I assume nothing).
+261For more details on Isabelle technicalities, you should consult the reference manual [Pat 05].
+262Note that when there are no more successors (you cannot go down) anymore, back(); will go to the previous proof state, i.e., go to the left one level (just like undo();), and then try alternative successors.
+Problems The search space of proof search can be thought of as such a tree, but it cannot be implemented like this straightaway: - Branching of the tree infinite in general (HO-unification (→ p.200)). - \bullet Explicit tree representation263 expensive in time and space.
+As an aside264, it is also possible to understand proof search more abstractly.
 But we are interested in the operational aspects.
-265Obviously, an infinite tree cannot be represented explicitly.
+263Obviously, an infinite tree cannot be represented explicitly.
 But even if the tree is finite, it is generally expensive to represent it explicitly.
 In particular, the tree may contain many failing branches and only few successful ones, which begs the question if representing the unsuccessful branches cannot be avoided somehow.

-266The explicit tree representation is not very abstract in that each node has a defined order of the children (first successor, second successor, ...).
-This order is an artefact of the order in which unifiers are enumerated (→ p.196) by the unification algorithm used.
+264The explicit tree representation is not very abstract in that each node has a defined order of the children (first successor, second successor, ...).
+This order is an artefact of the order in which unifiers are enumerated (→ p.200) by the unification algorithm used.
 It is inessential for the proofs that are contained in the tree.
-As a more abstract understanding of proof search, one can organize proof search as a relation on theorems (thm's) $$proof trees = \mathcal{P}(\texttt{thm} \times \texttt{thm})$$ More precisely, one can look at a fragment of a tree of theorems as before (→ p.247), e.g.: Organizing Proof Search Operationally
+As a more abstract understanding of proof search, one can organize proof search as a relation on theorems (thm's) $$proof trees = \mathcal{P}(\texttt{thm} \times \texttt{thm})$$ More precisely, one can look at a fragment of a tree of theorems as before $(\rightarrow p.252)$, e.g.: Organizing Proof Search Operationally